monktastic/evil/index.md

 ### You mentioned psychedelics.
 How can they help?

 This deserves its own piece.
-For now, I'll just share this quote:
+For now, I'll just share this question and answer from a [forum](https://web.archive.org/web/20150628081721/http://duncantrussell.com/forum/discussion/89/a-blessed-curse-psilocybinempathy/p1):

+> Like many of you (I'm sure), psilocybin has changed the way I see this world, and the people around me.
+It has torn my heart open on many occasions and revealed to me how my actions effect other people in ways I would've never imagined.
+In addition (and to the point), **psilocybin has increased my ability to empathize with people to a degree I never thought possible**.
+>
+> I consider this a blessing, but it has also led me to a very troubling conclusion:
+>
+> The lack of compassion, empathy and love we (society) feel for each other is staggering.
+Especially between people who don't know each other.
+The more love and empathy I feel for others, the more aware I am of society's inability to feel it for each other.
+>
+> Does this make sense?
+Does it mean this blessing is really a curse?
+Because sometimes, it feels that way.

-> *My most recent mushroom trip (also the largest dose I've ever taken) I became fixated on a news story I had heard that week.
+> *Nail on the head brother.
+My most recent mushroom trip (also the largest dose I've ever taken) I became fixated on a news story I had heard that week.
 About an 8 year old girl from a tribe in the Amazon, who was [tied to a tree and burned alive](https://www.survivalinternational.org/news/8033) in order to scare her people off their land so it could be logged.
-I realized that at the moment he did it, whoever lit that gasoline actually felt / thought more or less okay about what he was doing.
-And my mind was illuminated with dozens of the parallels between that man's malformed, horrific perceptual / behavioral state, and mine.
+I realized that at the moment he did it, whoever lit that gasoline actually felt / thought more or less okay about what he was doing. **And my mind was illuminated with dozens of the parallels between that man's malformed, horrific perceptual / behavioral state, and mine.
 I saw the same mistakes in value attribution, the same willful ignorance of the consequences of my acts and words.
-And there was nothing I could do to deny the similarity.*
+And there was nothing I could do to deny the similarity.***
 >
 > *Reminds me of something (I think) Duncan [Trussell] said on some recent podcast, quoting somebody else: it isn't the victim of violence you have to pray for so much.
 It's the perpetrator.
 They are the one who is more trapped in delusion, more estranged from love, etc.*

-You may have heard of "ego death" on psychedelics.
-Only by seeing beneath your apparent differences with others do you begin to see your astonishing (and sometimes horrifying) similarities.

 ### Near-death experiences